yonchien/Reinforcement-Learning-for-Quadruped-Robots-Jumps/README.md

 - write a general run.py for an easy interface to reinforcement learning and/or imitation learning tasks, including hyperparameter recording etc.
 - runners to choose between MPC actions and RL
 - supervised learning interface (can be from stable-baselines possibly)
-- add `requirements.txt` for installation for new users

 ## Resources
 - [Google-motion-imitation](https://github.com/google-research/motion_imitation) based on [this paper](https://xbpeng.github.io/projects/Robotic_Imitation/2020_Robotic_Imitation.pdf) can be a helpful resource.